 Home's roof destroyed in large house fire in Brusly

-BRUSLY - Officials responded to a house fire Saturday morning that left a home's roof destroyed.
+BRUSLY - Officials responded to a house fire Saturday morning after reports of loud explosions.

 More News